42-Ikole/GetNextLine/README.md

 # GetNextLine
-A function that returns an allocated pointer to a line every time a next line is found until EOF :D
+A function that allocates a line every time a next line is found until EOF :D

 ## ✅ usage
 Include the header in your program